-Academic plus points are awarded for academic work of excellence or accumulation of high quality work and are recorded on the School system.
+Academic plus points are awarded for academic work of excellence, effort or accumulation of high quality work and are recorded on iSAMS.
 Achievement certificates will be issued to those students who accumulate a significant number of Plus Points.
-The Head will award certificates according to the following tallies:
+The Headmaster will award certificates according to the following tallies:

-- Bronze 15 Plus points
+- Bronze 30 Plus points

-- Silver 30 Plus Points
+- Silver 50 Plus Points

-- Gold 50 Plus Points
+- Gold 70 Plus Points

-- Platinum 75 Plus Points
+- Platinum 100 Plus Points